Blumbo/ArmorTweaks/README.md

 </p>

 Here's a quick explanation of what different things mean:
+- max(a, b) means that the highest value of a and b will be used.
+For example if a > b, then max(a,b) is equal to a.
+If b > a, then max(a,b) is equal to b.
+- min(a, b) means that the lowest value of a and b will be used.
 - damage stands for how much damage was originally done (for example the attack damage of a weapon which was used).
 - final damage is how much damage the player will end up taking.
 - armor is the amount of armor points the player's armor has.
 - toughness is the amount of armor toughness points the player's armor has.
 - enchantment prot is how much enchantment protection the player has.
 For example, Protection IV on each piece of armor gives 16 protection points.
-- max(a, b) means that the highest value of a and b will be used.
-For example if a > b, then max(a, b) is equal to a.
-- min(a, b) means that the lowest value of a and b will be used.
 <a/>

 # Modifying variables in the mod